jyanokye/Quiz-App/README.md

 ## Acknowledgments

-I would like to extend my heartfelt gratitude to Amalitech GmbH for the invaluable opportunity to work on this project as part of their Pre-Selection Training for Prospective National Service Personnel.
-I also want to express my deep appreciation to my fellow software engineer friends, whose support and insights were crucial in debugging and refining my code.
+My premier thanks go to Amalitech GmbH for the invaluable opportunity to participate in this project as part of their Pre-Selection Training for Prospective National Service Personnel.
+This appreciation will be incomplete  without acknowledging a few friends who helped review my code.